 When I first began making products I considered using soy as an alternative to synthetic paraffin wax in our candles.
-After all, I’m all about natural and strive to use only the best organic ingredients I can find.
+After all, I’m all about natural and want to use the best organic ingredients I can find.
 I read some pretty scary articles about the soy industry but not being one to blindly accept anything, I decided to revisit the research.
 I found this very informative article written by Small Footprint Family.
 It essentially backed up my previous opinions on soy.*

 * I do not expect everyone to share our beliefs, however the beliefs below are mine.